Terra88/hyprland-setup/README.md

 ###**<br>If you want to use my other project: https://github.com/terra88/archlinux to install arch linux, you can install hyprland and the theme with it automatically with these steps:<br>^**
-###**-Block 11 will prompt if you install Hyprland and ask, if you want to add my custom theme to it y/N. If you answer yes, additional packages will be installed that the theme requires and .config files will be copied** ###**automatically from my other GitHub project.
+###**-Block 11 will prompt if you install Hyprland and ask, if you want to add my custom theme to it y/N. If you answer yes, additional packages will be installed that the theme requires and .config files will be copied** ###**automatically from this GitHub project.
 On a note you should also install the extra AUR packages, which are required for the theme.<br><br>**
 ###**-it will automatically give new user the rights to that folder.
 Also wallpaper engine will be added to /home as wallpaper.sh and a wallpaper folder that the engine rotates. hyprlock will have a lock button and a wallpaper**
 ###**set to it in /home/wallpaper folder called lock.jpg**
 <br>